jbilander/RA5-512K/README.md

 * For trying out diptrace.

-Sending off gerbers to the Aisler boardhouse and received back three good looking boards after a week or so.
+Sent off gerbers to the Aisler boardhouse and received back three good looking boards after a week or so.
+Well done!
 * https://aisler.net/p/OHZYVCCU

 ***